minnumithun/myhoneyapi/README.md

 # myhoneyapi
-It is as set of smaple apis which mainly used for most common api operations It is developed only for to demonstate soem api testing aspetcs
+It is as set of smaple apis which mainly used for most common api operations It is developed only for to demonstate some api testing aspetcs